BitGuildPlatform/Documentation/README.md

   }
 ```

-For localized version of the texts make sure to support /language in the url, such as https://ether.online/api/v1/item/itemInfo/1/ru
+For localized version of the texts make sure to support /language at the end of the url, such as https://ether.online/api/v1/item/itemInfo/1/ru instead of https://ether.online/api/v1/item/itemInfo/1

 ### 3. Fallbacks